wadefagen/datasets/gpa/README.md

 #### March 25, 2026

-- Spring 2012 was a copy of Summer 2012 data and was incorrectly labeled as Spring 2012.
-The data labeled as Spring 2012 has been removed from the dataset. *(Huge thanks to Alex Koscielski for finding this!)*
+- Data previously labeled as Spring 2012 was found to be a copy of Summer 2012 data and was incorrectly labeled as Spring 2012.
+The incorrectly labeled data has been removed from the dataset. *(Huge thanks to Alex Koscielski for finding this!)*

 #### April 7, 2025